CERTCC/Vultron/docs/process_models/em/index.md

 that even the default disclosure timeline remains compatible with the extant embargo.

+!!! note ""

--   Participants with short default embargo policies SHOULD consider accepting longer embargoes in MPCVD cases.
+    Participants with short default embargo policies SHOULD consider accepting longer embargoes in MPCVD cases.

+!!! note ""

--   Participants in an MPCVD case MAY delay notifying potential Participants with short default embargo policies until their policy aligns with the agreed embargo.
+    Participants in an MPCVD case MAY delay notifying potential Participants with short default embargo policies until their policy aligns with the agreed embargo.